alpcanaydin/react-clean-table/README.md

 ```

 ### Columns
-You have to specify each column you want to show with `<Column />` component.
+You have to specify each column that you want to show with `<Column />` component.
 For example, you can create a table for this data like this:

 ```js
 const data = [